rafamartinezquiles/football-players-tracking/README.md

-# Interpreting Player Dynamics with Computer Vision for Tactical Soccer Analysis
+# Interpreting Player Dynamics with Computer Vision for Tactical Soccer Analysi